Skip to Main Content

 Incentive Navigation

-Expert guidance on maximizing the KOFIC Location Incentive (up to 30%), navigating the application process, and structuring qualifying spend for international productions.
+We offer expert guidance on the KOFIC Location Incentive (up to 30%).
+We help you get the most from it, manage the application, and shape qualifying spend for global shoots.

 On Location